mozhdehNouri/androidStudies/Compose/State/State in compose.md

 `HelloContent` is an example of Stateless because it does not create, holds and modify its own State.
 Rather it only receive & hoist the State and this pattern is called State hoisting

+## State Hoisting :

 - State Hoisting : move a composable’s state outside of the composable and push it further up, making the composable stateless

 - another definition :  you hoists its state

 - means to remove any persistent state from a composable function.
 Instead you pass the state via the parameters of the function

 ###### why we need to use state Hoisting :